wp-plugins/subscribe2/ReadMe.txt

 == Changelog ==

+= Version 8.1 by Matthew Robinson =

+* Fixed redirect errors and crash affecting multisite installs on upgrade to 8.0 - thanks in particular to Ed Cooper
+* Fixed several other multisite bugs affecting links and styling

 = Version 8.0 by Matthew Robinson =

 * Split the main plugin file into separate classes for more efficient (60% less RAM) server resource usage - huge thanks to Milan Petrovic